Gordon Murray (puppeteer): Trumptonshire years

-Here he made The Trumptonshire Trilogy: Camberwick Green which broadcast in 1966 (the first children's programme in colour on the BBC), Trumpton in 1967 and Chigley in 1969.
-(Murray had originally named 'Camberwick Green' 'Candlewick Green', but then found the name had been misspelled on the contract: however, he did not mind, as he liked the new title and was in need of money, so he simply signed the contract).
-Murray would create the vehicles, puppets and scripts to the studio and Bura and Hardwick would animate them.
+Murray created The Trumptonshire Trilogy: Camberwick Green which broadcast in 1966 (the first children's programme in colour on the BBC), Trumpton in 1967 and Chigley in 1969.
+Murray had originally named 'Camberwick Green' 'Candlewick Green', but then found the name had been misspelled on the contract for 13 episodes: however, he did not mind, as he liked the new title and was in need of money.
+Murray would create the vehicles, puppets and scripts to the studio, and Bura and Hardwick would animate them.
 Realising that the string-based marionettes used previously would look old-fashioned, he looked to Eastern Europe for the stop motion animation technique he would use.

 One far-sighted contribution by Bura and Hardwick was their insistence on shooting Camberwick Green in both black-and-white and colour.
 Only Chigley first went out after BBC 1 adopted broadcasting in colour, but their decision meant that the programmes were broadcast regularly for longer than might otherwise have been the case.

-Following Chigley, in 1969 it was six years before Murray had a new series on television, a stop-motion remake of The Rubovian Legends called just Rubovia.
+Following Chigley, in 1969 it was six years before Murray had a new series on television, a stop-motion remake of A Rubovian Legend simply titled Rubovia.
 His next work was Skip and Fuffy, which was broadcast within Multi-Coloured Swap Shop in 1978; his final series, The Gublins, was broadcast in 1979.

 After television

-After retiring from animation, he produced and self-marketed more than thirty-four different limited-edition miniature books under the Silver Thimble Books imprint.
-Bound entirely by hand they contained miniature watercolour paintings, special embroidered covers and bindings, and slip cases.
+After retiring from animation, Murray produced and self-marketed more than thirty-four different limited-edition miniature books under the Silver Thimble Books imprint.
+Bound entirely by hand, they contained miniature watercolour paintings, special embroidered covers and bindings, and slip cases.
 A complete set of these books is held in the Charlotte M. Smith Collection of Miniature Books in the library of the University of Iowa.

-In the 1980s, he burnt all the remaining puppets and sets, except for one soldier from Camberwick Green that escaped the fire.
+In the 1980s, he burnt all the remaining puppets and sets from the Trumptonshire shows, except for one soldier from Camberwick Green that escaped the fire.
 It was given by his eldest daughter to a friend who kept it in a shoe box.
 It was later auctioned by Christie's in May 2003 but failed to meet the reserve price.

 A 2009 poll by Channel 4 television ranked Trumpton as the 22nd most popular children's television show.

 Murray's work was later revived, in a series of television adverts for Porridge Oats, and also in adverts for bread in 1988.
 His puppets were used most recently in the cult BBC drama Life on Mars, in a scene where the character Sam Tyler is hallucinating.

 In January 2012, all 39 original episodes of the Trumptonshire trilogy were digitally restored after Murray found some boxes of original footage of the series in his attic at home and handed them over to the BBC for restoration.

+Personal life and death

-His wife Enid having predeceased him, Murray died on 30 June 2016, at the age of 95.
+Murray married Enid Martin, who predeceased him.
+He died on 30 June 2016, aged 95.